NikhilRoyDA/COVID-19-Analysis-Power-BI-Project/README.md

 1. **Download the Repository** – Click the green "Code" button and select "Download ZIP" or clone the repo.
 2. **Open the Power BI File** – Use **Power BI Desktop** to open `Covid19_Analysis.pbix`.
 3. **Explore the Dashboard** – Interact with filters, slicers, and charts to uncover insights.
-4. **Modify & Extend** – Feel free to add your own analyses or update the dataset!

 ---